mcpt/mcpt.github.io/moose.md

 description: Information for Mackenzie's 2018 Moose Contest
 permalink: /moose/
 ---
+## Registration is now closed!
+All team that have registered will recieve an email by sunday at noon with login information.
+If you don't receive the email, please contact [Evan Zhang](mailto:evan.zhang@student.tdsb.on.ca) or join our [Discord server](https://discord.gg/aQy9RmA).

 <img src="/assets/cpt/ads/MOOSE_Poster_New_2.png" style="width: 50vw; float: right; margin-left: 10px; margin-bottom: 10px; min-width: 400px;"/>

 In preparation for the upcoming CCC and ECOO contest, we are pleased to offer an online practice round with our judge.
 Consider this an invitation.